ConduitIO/conduit/docs/design-documents/20221024-stream-inspector.md

 3. A destination inspector should show the records coming into the respective destination.
 4. A processor has two inspectors: one for the incoming data and one for the resulting data (i.e. the transformed records).
-5. The inspector should provide the data about the component being inspected, from the time the inspection started.
+5. The inspector should provide the data (i.e. the relevant records) about the component being inspected, from the time the inspection started.
 Historical data is not required.
 6. The inspector should have a minimal footprint on the resource usage (CPU, memory etc.)
-7. It should be possible to specify which data is shown.
+7. The inspector should have an insignificant impact on a pipeline's performance (ideally, no impact at all).
 8. The inspector data should be available through:
     * the HTTP API,
     * the gRPC API and